Earth Notes: SPAM's Carbon Footprint @Home (2017)Updated 2023-10-31.

-Maybe it would be fair to attribute a few kg of CO2 per year directly to the on-going costs of fighting SPAM (OPEX) for me at home, but that does ignore the amortised enormous infrastructure effort and complication (CAPEX) to design and maintain good filters for my mail client's filters, sendmail rules, SPAMHAUS RBL, Linux OS security, yadda, yadda, ...
+Maybe it would be fair to attribute a few kg of CO2 per year directly to the on-going costs of fighting SPAM (OpEx) for me at home.
+That would ignore the amortised enormous infrastructure effort and complication (CapEx) to design and maintain good filters for my mail client's filters, sendmail rules, SPAMHAUS RBL, Linux OS security, yadda, yadda, ...

 Maybe several kg per day of CO2 could be attributed to energy wasted in the rest of the Internet in attempts to deliver bad traffic to me, eg 0.3g per attempted SPAM times 10k attempts per day.

 (Footnote: today while writing this I seem to be getting a lot of phishing SPAM with poisoned but plausible links or attachments to open, and that are getting through the various levels of filtering.
 That really does consume expensive mental effort and network bandwidth.)